Client: Early Learning Centre

 - Wooden Animals: These small log animals help to give a woodland feel and a ‘personality’ to the playground, allowing children to pretend they are riding on wildlife or just making new friends.

-- Various Natural Play Elements: Stage area allows for teaching opportunities and places for children’s performances.
+- Various Natural Play Elements: Stage area allows for teaching opportunities and places for children to perform.
 Small bridge and hardwood logs with sawn tops provide seating, elevations, and textures for the children to experiment with.
 Wooden tables offer surface for reading, colouring, or eating a snack.
 Armor stone rockery double as seating and low-level climbing structures.
-Play post teepee encourages the use of imagination.
+Play post hut encourages the use of imagination.